 Gum disease can progress without giving you any pain.
 And may not show much obvious symptoms.
 Even when the disease has reached its later stage.
 However, there are some signs that may indicate that the disease is around the corner.
 Bleeding gums during or after brushing, swollen, tender or red gums, incessant bad breath and receding gums are some of the symptoms of gum disease.
 Others include creation of abysmal pockets between gums and teeth, loose teeth, changes in teeth fitting, just to mention a few.

 It is possible for you to have gum disease even if you don’t witness any symptom.
 It can affect specific teeth like your molars.
-Your dentist or periodontist is in the best position to identify the disease and determine its progression (gum disease treatment Houston).
+Your dentist or periodontist is in highly recommended position to identify the disease and determine its progression (gum disease treatment Houston).

 How Does My Dentist Diagnose Gum Disease?